Posts

 “Injustice anywhere is a threat to justice everywhere.”- Dr. Martin Luther King.
 In recent years, the term "social justice" has become a significant part of public discourse.
 However, many of us are unaware of its meaning and are far removed from its significance.
 In a world riffled with strife and chaos, the shouts of justice reverberate through the web of disarray.
 The powerfully connected takes advantage of the weak and mild-mannered.
 The employer who lacks integrity exploits his/her employee.
 The rights of the average person are breached constantly.
 Undoubtedly, the education system is responsible for the perpetuation of the ideologies and views of those who rule while excluding marginalized opinions.
 Historically, the purpose of schooling was to reproduce the dominant culture in the society.
 Most of us have experienced some form of injustice.
 Unfortunately, the world has normalized injustice through State institutions and personal actions.
 The United Nations (UN) defi...

-Language, Masculinity and Popular Culture
+Language, Male Underachievement and Popular Culture

 Image